 What would you want someone to know about working with you?

 I am a huge advocate for the people I see in my practice and believe that comes through in my ability to help my clients make the changes needed to improve their lives.
-While most of my work is a talk therapy approach, my use of hypnosis allows my clients the opportunity to commit to change and find solutions to problems in ways they hadn’t before.
+My approach is tailored to who I see and I focus both on early childhood experiences as well as present day needs to come up with a comprehensive plan for treatment.
+While most of my work is a talk therapy approach, sometimes I incorporate hypnosis into the treatment.
+I find hypnosis allows my clients the opportunity to commit to change and find solutions to problems in ways they hadn’t before.
 It also allows for the kind of deep relaxation we all want but have trouble accessing—and the control and clarity needed to move toward the lives they want.
-I have specialized training in managing addictive behaviors like smoking and am personally interested in supporting clients through maternal mental health challenges.

 If there was one thing you wish people knew about the therapy experience who might be hesitant to try it, what would that be?

 Finding the right therapist can be challenging.
 But you don’t have to settle—there are so many different therapeutic techniques and therapists out there.
 Reach out to a few therapists and learn about their style and the techniques they use.
 I think it’s important to ask the therapist about the way they work, how long they envision the therapy taking, and anything else you need to know to determine if the therapist will get you where you want to be.
 You can always try one or two sessions with a therapist to see if it’s the right fit.
 While none of us want to have to try out tons of therapists, if we don’t find the right therapist the first time around, there will always be someone out there who is a better fit.